The cars you love and hate

 The best large cars offer plenty of lounging space and the latest technology.
 They should also be economical and easy to drive.

 Most satisfying large car

 Least satisfying large car

-A conservatively stylish saloon from a premium manufacturer should be an ideal motoring companion, but owners feel they’ve been let down, not least by recent emissions scandals.
-A dull driving experience and difficulty parking it, seals this car’s fate as the least satisfying large car available.
+A conservatively stylish saloon from a premium manufacturer should be an ideal motoring companion, but owners feel they’ve been let down.
+Of particular concern are emissions issues.
+A dull driving experience and difficulty parking it, seals this model’s fate as the least satisfying large car in our survey.